nikolalsvk/blog/content/blog/three-ways-to-avoid-duplicate-sidekiq-jobs/index.md

 end
 ```

-The syntax is a bit less verbose, but very similar to the `sidekiq-unique-jobs`
+The syntax is a bit less verbose but very similar to the `sidekiq-unique-jobs`
 gem.
 It might solve your case if you highly rely on `ActiveJob`.

 ## Final Thoughts

 I hope you gained some knowledge in how to deal with duplicate jobs in your
 app.
 I definitely had fun researching and playing around with different
-solution.
+solutions.
 If you still didn't find what you looked for, I do hope that some of
 the examples inspired you to create something on your own.

 Consider starring the [example project](https://github.com/nikolalsvk/duplicate-sidekiq-jobs) and sharing the